GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-2-hello-d3d11.md

 - a pointer to a pointer of a object.

 [the `__uuidof(**(ppType))` part of `IID_PPV_ARGS(ppType)`]
--  at compile time retrieves a `UUID` from `ppType` type which represents a `GUID`, which is returned as a a `REFIID` — which means that the type returned is a reference to an identifier to a specific type of COM object.
+-  at compile time retrieves a `UUID` from `ppType` type which represents a `GUID`, which is returned as a `REFIID` — which means that the type returned is a reference to an identifier to a specific type of COM object.

 !!! error "Explain DXGI"